-After making appropriate enquiries, the Governing Body has a reasonable expectation that the Academy has adequate resources to continue in operational existence for the foreseeable future.
-For this reason it continues to adopt the going concern basis in preparing the financial statements.
-Further details regarding adoption of the going concern basis can be found in the accounting policies note of the financial statements.
+After making appropriate enquiries, the board of Trustees has a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
+For this reason they continue to adopt the going concern basis in preparing the financial statements.
+Further details regarding the adoption of the going concern basis can be found in the accounting policies.